-Many of our guests at the October Country Inn (check us out) want to vist local covered bridges.
+Many of our guests at the October Country Inn want to vist local covered bridges.
 Covered bridges are a favorite remnant of the 19th Century, like pets, all have names because most are unique.
-These bridges were covered to protect the bridge itself from the elements, namely, Vermont winters.
-The cover part was an easily replaced enclosure providing protection for the much more difficult to replace structural members and roadbed.
+These coveres protect the bridge itself from the elements, namely, Vermont winters.
+The cover is easy to replace.
+The bridge’s structural members and roadbed are more difficult to replace.

 Vermont has the greatest concentration of covered bridges in the U.S.–a total of 114.
 Most are still in use.
-One hundred years ago, there were over 600 covered bridges in the state.
-After the flood of 1927, only 200 were left standing.
+One hundred years ago, over 600 covered bridges existed in the state.
+After the flood of 1927, only 200 remained.
 Nearly half of these 200 have since been lost to fire, development, or floods.

 The Lincoln covered bridge, located in Woodstock, just off Route 4, is only about 3 miles from the October Country Inn.
 Many more covered bridges can be found within an hour’s drive of Inn.